-Notes :-
+Notes :

-b) Segment assets includes fixed assets, trade receivables, cash and bank balances (except dividend bank account), loans & advances and other current assets and are measured in the same way as in the financial statements.
+- a) Domestic segment revenue includes sales and services to customers located in India and overseas segment (primarily in Gulf countries) revenue includes sales and services rendered to customers located outside India.
+Segment revenue is measured in the same way as in the Statement of Profit and loss. - b) Segment assets includes fixed assets, trade receivables, cash and bank balances (except dividend bank account), loans & advances and other current assets and are measured in the same way as in the financial statements.
 These assets are allocated based on the operations of the segment and the physical location of the assets.
-Unallocated assets include dividend bank accounts, investments, Interest accrued and Deferred Tax asset.

-c) Segment liabilities includes borrowings, trade payable, other current liabilities, provisions and other financials liabilities.
+Unallocated assets include dividend bank accounts, investments, Interest accrued and Deferred Tax asset. - c) Segment liabilities includes borrowings, trade payable, other current liabilities, provisions and other financials liabilities.
 Segment liabilities are measured in the same way as in the financial statements.
-These liabilities are allocated based on the operations of the segment.

-29. As at March 31, 2020 the Company had ₹0.56 Mn (March 31, 2019: ₹0.58 Mn) outstanding with Yes Bank, ₹0.05 Mn (March 31, 2019 ₹0.05 Mn) outstanding with ICICI Bank, ₹0.09 Mn (March 31, 2019 ₹0.09 Mn) outstanding with Indusind Bank as unclaimed dividend.
+These liabilities are allocated based on the operations of the segment. - 29.
+As at March 31, 2021 the Company had ₹0.50 Mn (March 31, 2020: ₹0.56 Mn) outstanding with Yes Bank, ₹0.05 Mn (March 31, 2020 ₹0.05 Mn) outstanding with ICICI Bank, ₹0.14 Mn (March 31, 2020 ₹0.09 Mn) outstanding with INDFC Bank and ₹0.08 Mn (March 31, 2020 ₹0.08 Mn) outstanding with Indusind Bank as unclaimed dividend.
 These amounts are not available for use by the Company and will be credited to Investor Education & Protection Fund as and when due.